BrycensRanch/SnapX/Progress.md

 Although GTK4 is not a full replacement for Windows Forms, it is a step in the right direction.
 GTK4 is a modern toolkit that is actively developed and maintained.
 It is also the toolkit used by GNOME, which is the most popular desktop environment on Linux.
 By using GTK4, we can ensure that the application will be compatible with the latest versions of GNOME and other desktop environments that use GTK4.

 Truth be told, I really wanted this to be QT6, but there are no C# bindings for QT6 yet.
 I'm not going to write a C++ application.
-I'm not a masochist.
+The project would **never** be done.

 To accomplish this goal, <https://github.com/gircore/gir.core> is called upon.